What is Push Notification Authentication: How Does It Work?

-Push notification authentication enhances security by allowing users to verify login attempts with a simple tap on their mobile devices.
-It eliminates the need for passwords and OTPs, reducing the risk of phishing and credential theft.
+Push notification authentication enhances security by allowing users to verify login attempts with a simple real-time tap on their trusted user device.
+It eliminates the vulnerable OTPs shared via email and SMS, eliminating login friction and MFA fatigue and at the same time reducing the risk of phishing.
 Learn how push authentication works, its benefits, and how to integrate it into your applications.

 Push authentication is widely used in multi-factor authentication (MFA) solutions, adding an extra layer of protection against unauthorized access.
 It is commonly implemented by banking services, corporate security systems, and cloud-based applications to prevent fraudulent logins.
 It is also implemented by other industries as part of their adaptive MFA strategy.